-Personality disorders are distributed into 3 clusters (A, B, C) and also according to their relative sex, these clusters include:
+Personality disorders are distributed into 3 clusters (A, B, and C) and also according to their relative sex, these clusters include:

-Cluster A – This includes the schizoid personality disorder and is more common in males compared to females
+Cluster A – This includes the schizoid personality disorder and is more common in males compared to females.

 Cluster B – This cluster includes the antisocial personality disorder.
-This is three times more predominant in men compared to women; Borderline personality disorder is three times more prevalent in women than in men;
+This is three times more predominant in men compared to women; borderline personality disorder is three times more prevalent in women than in men;

-Cluster C – This includes the obsessive-compulsive personality disorder and is identified more commonly in men than in women
+Cluster C – This includes the obsessive-compulsive personality disorder and is identified more commonly in men than in women.

-The norms for the diagnosis of personality disorders are mostly related to the behavior occurring during the young and middle adulthood.
-Therefore the thumb rule or the main criteria for the diagnosis of PD is that it cannot be made until the individual has turned 18 years.
+The norms for the diagnosis of personality disorders are mostly related to the behavior occurring during the young and middle adulthood; therefore, the thumb rule or the main criteria for the diagnosis of PD is that it cannot be made until the individual has turned 18 years.